mjaydip/express-photo-store/README.md

 This is a basic express js web application to store and browse images of your choice.
 It gives you a building block to create a complex web application rendered on server and having AWS as asset storage service.
+It has configuration to deploy in heroku from your git repo.

 It is built with,
 - Express js on top of Node js